Photo from https://www.bolshoi.ru/

 The Bolshoi Theatre is Russia’s national theatre, and has had an astounding influence on the history and development of Russian performing arts.
 Since its foundation nearly 250 years ago, the Bolshoi has become synonymous with world-class opera and ballet, and there is no better place to appreciate the magic of Russian dance, music, and theatre.
+While visiting Moscow don't miss it!

 The Bolshoi Theatre was founded in 1776 as a private theatre for Moscow Prosecutor, Prince Peter Urusov, to hold performances, masquerade balls, and other events.
 Its artists were assembled from all over – not just established international stars, but also members of serf theatres, and children from the Moscow Orphanage who were trained in theatre and dance.
 Moscow State University and its affiliated schools played a key role in training members of the theatre company.
 The theatre’s co-founder was English entrepreneur and theatre manager, Michael Maddox, who enhanced the performances by devising ingenious mechanical sets.